The Beauty Products Nigerian Women Can't Stop Buying

 "Nigerian girl beauty can be bold, natural, glowy, makeup-free... whatever she wants, she makes it happen," Whitney Madueke, a blogger and model, says.
 "It is beauty that exists based on the diverse cultures in Nigeria and inspiration from elsewhere."

 Of course, a mean highlighter never hurts, either.
-Ahead, see what some of our favourite influencers are adding to their carts this summer.
+Ahead, see what some of our favorite influencers are adding to their carts this summer.